jfmengels/tekacademy/PITCHME.md

 - "One thing I've learned from Rails: there are worse things than boilerplate."
 Richard Feldman

 #VSLIDE
-## Things that will be hard

-- Re-learning everything that we used side-effects for
-  - Updating a value in an array -> List.map
-  - Randomness, getting the time, ... -> Cmd
-  - ...

-#VSLIDE
 ## The language will evolve

 - Language features will be added or removed to make the language **simpler**